What is the difference between a misdemeanor and a felony?

 A misdemeanor is considered a less serious crime than a felony.
 Misdemeanors usually carry a punishment of up to one year in jail and/or a fine.
 Examples of misdemeanors include disorderly conduct, petty theft, and simple assault.
 Felonies, on the other hand, are more serious crimes that result in a punishment of imprisonment of more than a year, and in some cases, life imprisonment or even the death penalty.
 Examples of felonies include murder, rape, and grand theft.
 Additionally, a felony conviction can have long-lasting consequences such as the loss of certain rights and difficulty obtaining employment.

-This mind map was published on 18 April 2023 and has been viewed 113 times.
+This mind map was published on 18 April 2023 and has been viewed 152 times.

 You May Also Like

-What are the key components of good work guidelines?
+What are the social impacts of underpopulation?

 What is the role of the prosecutor?